MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Whenever a web service is published (<code>POST /services/{name}/{version}</code>), an endpoint is registered (<code>/api/{name}/{version}</code>), which in turn triggers the generation of a custom <a href="http://swagger.io/">Swagger</a>-based JSON file. <a href="service-integration.md#consume">Learn more about consuming web services</a>.

-Please note that snapshots are only accessible to the user who created them.
-However, if you use a snapshot when developing your web service, the session information from a snapshot will be baked into the service API when published.
-Therefore, any authenticated user can consume the web service later.
+If you use a snapshot when developing your web service, the session snapshot information will be baked into the service API when published and available to any authenticated user consuming that web service later.

 <a name="sessions"></a>
 ### Session APIs